ovangle/google_cloud_datastore/README.md

 ### Connecting to the datastore ###

-The canonical example provided for datastore connections is the `adams` file.
-As well as providing
+The canonical example provided for datastore connections is the `example/adams.dar` file.

 ### Unmodifiable Properties / Key paths ###